 Cover the bowl with a clean cloth and place it in a dark warm place.
 I usually place the bowl in the oven (without turning it on of course).
 This gives the lentils the perfect atmosphere that they need.
 This process takes two days.
 Do not touch the bowl while the germinating process is taking place.
 Just leave the bowl covered and allow the process to take place on its own.

-Once they are done sprouting, you can uncover and use your hands to sort of separate them.
+Once they are done sprouting, you can uncover them and use your hands to sort of separate them.
 Now we can make the “curry” for them.
 If you don’t like curry, you can just enjoy the lentils as they are in sandwiches, salads, etc. But if you like the curry flavour then you can continue on with the next steps to get the delicious flavours.

 In a large pan, heat the oil.
 Make sure it’s really hot and then toss in the mustard seeds.
 You can test the oil by tossing in a couple of seeds.
 If they pop right away, then the oil is hot enough for you to toss all of the mustard seeds in.
 They will pop and spatter around, so be careful.
 Once they have popped, add the curry leaves and the cumin seeds all at once.
 Allow them to pop as well.

 At this point, we can add the sprouts to the pan and mix everything well.
 Turn the heat down to a medium low.
-At this point, we can add the cayenne pepper, salt, and if using mango powder into the pan.
+At this point, we can add the cayenne pepper, salt, and if using mango powder to the pan.
 Mix everything well so that the lentils are coated with the spices.
 I love the aroma of all these spices mingled together.

 Allow them to cook for about 5 minutes.
 This is just so that the lentils get a little softer and the spices marry with the lentils.
 We do not want to cook the lentils all the way.
 The crunchiness is great and the lentils are healthier when crunchy rather than when cooked all the way.